 Car ownership and traffic.
-IELTS double question
+Duolingo / PTE/ IELTS double question

 Car ownership has increased so rapidly over the past thirty years that in many cities around the world there are constant traffic jams.
 How true do you think this statement is?
 What measures can governments take to discourage people from owning cars?